Developer

 Ensure that formatting of the body input is valid json and matches the parameters defined for the method requested.

-Put X-API-Key in header In C# and various languages, the key must be placed into the header.
+Put X-API-Key in header In C# and various languages, the token must be placed into the header.
 Also, try the…

 API credentials can be requested from inside your account and through contacting customer service.